Get started with IAC and Terraform

 To get started with Terraform, follow these steps:

-4. Use the terraform plan command to preview changes to the infrastructure.
+command to preview changes to the infrastructure. - Use the

-5. Use the terraform apply command to create, modify, or delete resources.
+command to create, modify, or delete resources. - Use the

 Summary